-- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' 2021 which covers safeguarding information for staff. - School leaders, including the DSL will read KCSIE in its entirety. - All members of staff have completed online training to confirm that they have read and understood the national guidance shared with them.
+- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff. - School leaders, including the DSL will read KCSIE in its entirety. - All members of staff have completed online training to confirm that they have read and understood the national guidance shared with them.
 Training records are held by the staff responsible for CPD.
 All staff have to complete and pass a knowledge based assessment as part of their training.

 - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction, as well as any updates since the most recent training.
-This is achieved through: - Specific in house online training and assessment; - o Information leaflets detailing school policy. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety and whistleblowing) to ensure they are aware of a range of safeguarding issues; this training will be updated at least annually. - Safeguarding training for staff, including online safety training, will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This is achieved through: - A regular Staff Bulletin; - Staff meetings where necessary. - All staff, through their training, are aware that there are a range of risk factors which increase a child's likelihood of being involved in serious violence (eg, male gender, frequent absence from school, experience of maltreatment/abuse and involvement in criminal activity - KCSIE 2021). - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies through their online training, an open door policy and through invitation at staff meetings. - The DSL and Headteacher will provide an annual report to the Local School Board detailing safeguarding training undertaken by all staff and will maintain an up to date register of who has been trained. - Although the school has a nominated lead for the Local School Board all members of the Local School Board will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis. - All staff training will have regard to the Teachers' Standards to support the expectation that teachers: - o Manage behaviour effectively to ensure a good and safe environment; - o Have a clear understanding of the needs of all pupils/students.
+This is achieved through: - Specific in house online training and assessment; - Information leaflets detailing school policy. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety and whistleblowing) to ensure they are aware of a range of safeguarding issues; this training will be updated at least annually. - Safeguarding training for staff, including online safety training, will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This is achieved through: - A regular Staff Bulletin; - Staff meetings where necessary. - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies through their online training, an open door policy and through invitation at staff meetings. - The DSL and Headteacher will provide an annual report to the Local School Board detailing safeguarding training undertaken by all staff and will maintain an up to date register of who has been trained. - Although the school has a nominated lead for the Local School Board all members of the Local School Board will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis. - All staff training will have regard to the Teachers' Standards to support the expectation that teachers: - Manage behaviour effectively to ensure a good and safe environment; - Have a clear understanding of the needs of all pupils/students.